stluc/UdacityDataScientistProject/README.md

 ## File Descriptions <a name="files"></a>

-The repository contains the data files necessary to run the analysis.
-The full analysis is contained in the jupyter notebook.
+The full analysis for years 2015-2019 is contained in the jupyter notebook.
 Most of the functions are written in a separate file that needs to be imported named 'AidFunctions.py'.
+The World Bank Data and the question schemas are attached, but due to limit in size, the Stack Overflow results have not been uploaded and can be found [here](https://insights.stackoverflow.com/survey).
+For the import of these csv, the files should be contained in the 'Project Files' folder, whereas the following naming convention for each year results was used:
+-

 ## Results<a name="results"></a>